codr7/via-palamolla/02-crucifixion.md

 At the next stop, the lady next to me discretely reached down into her handbag and handed over a 5 Euro note.
 I gently touched her arm and wispered thank you, and then she stood up and got off the bus.

 When we arrived in Riace Marina at a café down by the ocean on the opposite side of the mountains, the bus driver leapt out and helped me unload my bags as if the ticket drama never happened.

-The girl working in the café told me that my final goal, Riace Superiore; was located 7km up in the mountains, so I used some of the money to refuel before grabbing my bags and starting the slow, painful walk uphill.
+The girl working in the café told me that my final goal, Riace Superiore; was located 7km up in the mountains, so I used some of the money to refuel before grabbing my bags and start walking uphill.